Blog Data Science

 • Non-Retail and E-commerce businesses: Input key product metrics to get to an output.
 For example, on content platforms such as Netflix or Hotstar, for binge-watchers, engagement and frequency take precedence, while for mainstream consumers, recency and frequency are more crucial.

-Simplifying RFM Segmentation
+RFM Segmentation Simplified

-When customers are scored from 1 to 5 across each RFM attribute—Recency, Frequency, and Monetary—it can result in up to 125 unique RFM scores (5x5x5), ranging from 111 (lowest) to 555 (highest).
+When customers are scored from 1 to 5 across each attribute—Recency, Frequency, and Monetary—it can result in up to 125 unique RFM scores (5x5x5), ranging from 111 (lowest) to 555 (highest).
 Each of these RFM cells represents different customer habits and behaviors.
 However, analyzing all 125 segments individually is impractical and overwhelming.

 To simplify, these 125 segments are often reduced to 25 by focusing on just the Recency and Frequency scores.
 The Monetary aspect is generally viewed as a summary of transactions or visit length, which helps in streamlining the analysis.